Manager: Tom Fay, population 20

 Viper steel structure for the instrument and its control room erected west of MAPO

 The Viper structure under construction in 1996-97.
-In this view looking northeast, the steel support structure is being erected behind the control room which has yet to receive its blue siding panels.
+In this view looking northwest, the steel support structure is being erected behind the control room which has yet to receive its blue siding panels.
 This photo was taken by Todd Cardiff, one of the ironworkers who was putting this puzzle together next to MAPO.

 New "Balloon Inflation Facility" (BIF) occupied...

 Before BIT could be torn down, a replacement balloon inflation facility (BIF) had to be completed...here's a construction photo (Chris Rock) is to be credited for this and the next 5 ASA photos...